Medically reviewed by Drugs.com. Last updated on Sep 29, 2020.

 Use: Labeled Indications

-Diabetes mellitus, type 2: Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus
+Diabetes mellitus, type 2, treatment: Glycemic control: As an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus; risk reduction of major cardiovascular events (cardiovascular death, nonfatal myocardial infarction, nonfatal stroke) in adults with type 2 diabetes mellitus and established cardiovascular disease (Ozempic only).

 Hypersensitivity to semaglutide or any component of the formulation; personal or family history of medullary thyroid carcinoma (MTC); patients with multiple endocrine neoplasia syndrome type 2 (MEN2)

-Missed doses: Missed dose should be administered as soon as possible within 5 days; if greater than 5 days has elapsed, skip the missed dose and resume on the next regularly scheduled day.
+Missed dose: Missed dose should be administered as soon as possible within 5 days; resume usual schedule thereafter.
+If >5 days have elapsed, skip the missed dose and resume administration at the next scheduled weekly dose.

 Refer to adult dosing.

 SubQ: Administer by SubQ injection into the abdomen, thigh, or upper arm at any time of day on the same day each week, with or without food.
-If changing the day of administration is necessary, allow at least 48 hours between two doses.
+If changing the day of administration is necessary, allow ≥48 hours between 2 doses.
 Rotate injection sites weekly if injecting in the same area of the body.
 Do not mix with other products (administer as separate injections).
 Avoid adjacent injections if administering other agents in the same area of the body.
 Solution should be clear; do not use if particulate matter and coloration are seen.

 Alpha-Lipoic Acid: May enhance the hypoglycemic effect of Antidiabetic Agents.
 Monitor therapy